HimanshuSardana/assignments/machine_learning/assignment_03/output.typ

 Page 48 scraped successfully.
 Page 49 scraped successfully.
 Page 50 scraped successfully.

+                                                 title    price availability
+0                                 A Light in the Attic   £51.77     In stock 1                                   Tipping the Velvet   £53.74     In stock 2                                           Soumission   £50.10     In stock 3                                        Sharp Objects   £47.82     In stock 4                Sapiens: A Brief History of Humankind   £54.23     In stock
+..                                                 ...      ...          ...
+995  Alice in Wonderland (Alice's Adventures in Won...   £55.53     In stock 996   Ajin: Demi-Human, Volume 1 (Ajin: Demi-Human #1)   £57.06     In stock 997  A Spy's Devotion (The Regency Spies of London #1)   £16.97     In stock 998                1st to Die (Women's Murder Club #1)   £53.98     In stock 999                 1,000 Places to See Before You Die   £26.08     In stock

+[1000 rows x 3 columns]
 ```
 ]

 #question("2",[
-  Write a Python program to scrape the IMDB Top 250 Movies list (https://www.imdb.com/chart/top/) .
+  Write a Python program to scrape the IMDB Top 250 Movies list (#link()[https://www.imdb.com/chart/top/]) .
 For each movie, extract the following details:
   + Rank (1–250)
   + Movie Title
   + Year of Release
   + IMDB Rating
 ])
 #solution()[```python
 from selenium import webdriver
 from selenium.webdriver.common.by import By